Haliç University Fast Links Administrative

 History

-A Rooted Journey, A Bright Future: Haliç University
+A Strong Heritage, A Bright Future: Haliç University

-Haliç University began its educational journey in a large building in the historical Fındıkzade district, located in the southern part of the Golden Horn.
-Initially, the university was composed of the Faculties of Medicine, Science and Letters, Business; Schools of Nursing, Aquatic Sciences, and Physical Education; the Institute of Health Sciences; and the Conservatory.
+Haliç University began its academic activities in a building in the historic Fındıkzade district on the southern shore of the Golden Horn.
+At its founding, the University comprised the Faculties of Medicine, Arts and Sciences, and Business Administration; the Schools of Nursing, Fisheries, and Physical Education and Sports; the Institute of Health Sciences; and the Conservatory.

-During this restructuring, the Faculties of Architecture and Fine Arts, the Institutes of Science and Social Sciences, and the School of Health Sciences were established.
-Over time, these campuses became inadequate for the growing university, prompting the search for new buildings.
+During this period, the Faculties of Architecture and Fine Arts were founded, along with the Institutes of Science and Social Sciences and the School of Health Sciences.
+As enrollment and academic activities expanded, these facilities eventually became insufficient, prompting the search for larger campuses.

-With a vision centered on design and creativity, Haliç University aims to nurture individuals who generate ideas, think differently, and develop solutions.
-Located in the heart of Istanbul, it offers a life space that grows through knowledge.
+With a focus on creativity, design and innovation, Haliç University cultivates individuals who think independently, generate ideas and develop solutions.
+Situated in the heart of Istanbul, the University offers a vibrant living and learning environment where academic excellence and practical experience converge.